aosabook/500lines/contingent/chapter.rst

-described in this chapter: ``contingent``, a dynamic build graph that learns automatically the inputs that each build routine needs and, when an input changes, always does the least work necessary to get all of the dependencies back up to date again.
+described in this chapter: ``contingent``, a dynamic build graph that learns automatically the inputs that each build routine needs and, when an input changes, always does the least work necessary to get all of the outputs back up to date again.

 Creating and Using a Build Graph
 --------------------------------